peterneutron/powerkit-go/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/peterneutron/powerkit-go)](https://goreportcard.com/report/github.com/peterneutron/powerkit-go)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A comprehensive Go library for monitoring macOS hardware, with a current focus on power and battery sensors.
-It provides detailed, source-separated information from both IOKit and the System Management Controller (SMC).
+A comprehensive Go library for monitoring and controlling macOS power features.
+It provides detailed, source-separated information from both IOKit and the System Management Controller (SMC), and offers functions to control charging behavior and the MagSafe LED.

 > ### ⚠️ Pre-Release Software Notice ⚠️
-> This library is in its initial development phase (v0.x.x).
+> This library is in its initial development phase.
 The API is not yet stable and is subject to breaking changes in future releases.
 Please use with caution and consider pinning to a specific version in your project.

 ## Features

-*   **Dual Source Data:** Access both the high-level `IOKit` registry and the low-level `SMC` for a complete hardware picture.
+*   **Dual Source Data:** Access both the high-level `IOKit` registry and the low-level `SMC` for a complete power profile.
+*   **Hardware Control:** Enable/disable charging, connect/disconnect the AC adapter, and change the MagSafe LED color (requires root privileges).
-*   **Source-Centric API:** The primary API returns a clean, structured `SystemInfo` object that strictly separates data by its source, eliminating ambiguity and data overwriting.
+*   **Source-Centric API:** The primary API returns a clean, structured `SystemInfo` object that strictly separates data by its source, eliminating ambiguity.
 *   **Flexible Queries:** Choose to query IOKit, the SMC, or both, for maximum efficiency.
-*   **Raw SMC Access:** A dedicated, powerful API for advanced users to query custom SMC keys and receive raw, undecoded values for their own interpretation.
+*   **Raw SMC Access:** A dedicated API for advanced users to query custom SMC keys.
-*   **Command-Line Tool:** Includes `powerkit-cli`, a user-friendly tool to dump hardware info or perform raw SMC queries directly from your terminal.
+*   **Command-Line Tool:** Includes `powerkit-cli` to dump hardware info, query SMC keys, and control power states from your terminal.

 ## Installation